aws-samples/the-aws-step-functions-workshop/content/module-12/step-3/index.en.md

 ---
-title: 'Monitor Step Functions executions with Amazon CloudWatch Metrics'
+title: 'Monitor executions with Amazon CloudWatch Metrics'
 weight: 143

 ---

-Monitoring is an important part of maintaining the reliability, availability, and performance of AWS Step Functions and your AWS solutions.
+Monitoring metrics is important to maintain the reliability, availability, and performance of your workflows.

-The CloudFormation Stack that you launched in the previous step has deployed DetectSentimentStateMachine Step Functions and few other resources.
+This workshop deploys a state machine called *DetectSentimentStateMachine* and few other resources.

    ![DetectSentiment State Machine](/static/img/module-12/state-machine.png)

-This state machine takes an input string, detects sentiment of this text and records the transaction in DyanmoDB.
-This state machine is triggered at frequent intervals.
+This state machine accepts an input string, detects sentiment of the text in the string, and records the result of the analysis in DyanmoDB.
+This state machine is triggered at frequent intervals by an Amazon EventBridge rule and an AWS Lambda function deployed to your account.

-In this exercise, you will use CloudWatch metric to monitor the DetectSentimentStateMachine Step Functions executions.
+In this exercise, you will use CloudWatch Metrics to monitor the *DetectSentimentStateMachine* workflow executions.

 The following Step Functions Execution metrics are available in CloudWatch
 - ExecutionTime